gideonibemerejr/SEI-CC-2/work/w08/d4/04-build-another-django-app/build-another-app.md

 It's been an exciting week building out **catcollector** and your **finchcollector**.

-Now, to better prepare you for starting your project 2, as well as the project assessment, you're going to build another Django app from scratch!
+Now, to better prepare you for starting your project, as well as the project assessment, you're going to build another Django app from scratch!

 You'll be building an application called **My Dev Skills**.